shahrjoo/my_crypto/README.md

 # README

-Using this package, you can store your passwords and connection strings on your local machine and avoid hardcoding them in your python scrips. it will save them into a file in your local machine.
+my_crypto gets your passwords and connection strings or any other text that you use oftenly in your code and store them in your local machine. using my_crypto you can avoid hardcoding passwords, connections strings and other important information on your source code.
+Instead of hardcoding, you can use get_crypt0() function in your code.

-Use the get_crypto() functin to retreive and use your credentials in your code
+you can use my_crypto in a local git repository or local folder.
+It will store whatever you want as a key: value, store them on your local machine and retreive them whenever you want.

-# Installations:
+# Installation:
 ```
 git clone https://github.com/shahrjoo/my_crypto
 cd my_crypto